 Which Betting Apps Are Legal in Your State?
 The 2026 Availability Map

-✓ Last verified: 2026-07-02Which betting apps you can legally use depends on one thing: your state’s market model.
-Every US state falls into one of four buckets (open market, limited market, single-operator monopoly, or no legal betting), and once you know your state’s bucket, you know your app options.
+✓ Last verified: 2026-08-13Which betting apps you can legally use depends on one thing: your state’s market model.
+Every US state falls into one of five buckets (open market, limited or lottery-run, single-operator monopoly, retail-only, or no legal betting), and once you know your state’s bucket, you know your app options.
 Ask an AI assistant this question and it has to ask your state back.
 This page is the answer for all of them.

 | Market type | What it means | States |